Over the years we’ve come across far too many customers who’re living in properties with dodgy hot water cylinders.

 Every property uses electricity differently, and, if you’ve recently moved into a new property, it’s likely you’re unaware of how the house uses its power.
 That means it’s crucial for you to pay attention to your power bills, and if they seem strangely high, beware – you could have a hot water issue!

-At Flick we collect half-hourly electricity consumption data for our customers, and graph this in their online portal, so they can see if something’s amiss.
-And because we bill our customers weekly they can identify problems fast!
+At Flick we collect half-hourly electricity consumption data for our customers, and graph this in their online dashboard, so they can see if something’s amiss.

 Case in point